 what color should my grow lights be?

 The answer to this question varies greatly from plant to plant.
 There is an easy answer, but there is a very complex explanation to it.
-To understand it fully, check out this guide.
+To understand it fully, read our guide about the full spectrum of lights for plants.

 In the meantime, here’s the quick answer.
 Grow lights should be any one of the following colors, depending on the type of growth you want to promote, and the type of plant you’ve got: